 A good example from my experience would be when my father moved our whole family to Colombia, South America.
 The Lord called him to work as a short term assistant for Wycliffe Bible Translators.
-While we were there, my father was sent out to one of the Amazon Indian tribes to build a house in the Jungle for the missionary that would be translating the Bible into their language.
+While we were there, my father was sent out to one of the Colombian Indian tribes to build a house in the jungle for the missionary that would be translating the Bible into their language.
 While he was there, one of the Indians asked my father about his children and if they were tall like him.
-(Amazon Indians are quite small when compared to Americans.)
+(Colombian Indians are quite small when compared to Americans.)
 My father told them our ages and then demonstrated our height by holding his palm out parallel to the ground at different heights.
 When he did this the Indians began to laugh uncontrollably.
 My father didn’t understand what was so funny.
 The missionary explained to him that when giving the height of an animal the Indians hold their hand out with the palm parallel to the ground.
 When giving the height of a person the hand is held out with the palm perpendicular to the ground.
 My father was not aware that his hand motions were telling the Indians that his children were all animals.

-I have experienced many similar situations because my wife is 100% Filipino.
+I have experienced many similar situations because my wife is 100% Filipina.
 For this reason I spent many years in the Philippines.
 On one of our first shopping excursions in Manila my wife and I were a good distance apart when she found something she wanted me to take a look at.
 She called out my name with her voice and when she saw she had my attention she used an arm motion that any American would have interpreted as go away!
 Talk about sending mixed messages!
 As it turns out the Philippine arm and hand motions for come here and go away are pretty much the opposite of the gestures an American would use.
 This is a pretty clear indication of just how important it is to have some cultural information about the place you’re visiting.
 Without it you can easily find yourself in situations that leave you confused and bewildered.
 You could quite easily end up drawing totally wrong conclusions; which sadly to say is pretty close to what Christendom now possesses when it comes to understanding Bible eschatology.
 Many of the things we teach and believe are quite opposite what the Word of God is actually saying because we have not taken the time to get to know the people through whom His Word was made known to us.

 However, If Bible eschatology were the only area where our interpretations were so far from the truth, perhaps our Lord would excuse our tunnel vision and choose not to vomit the church of Laodicea out of His mouth.
-Unfortunately, this is not the only area we have messed up because we do not take into consideration the family tree of which we are now a part of, the tree whose customs and backgrounds we should familiarize ourselves better.
+Unfortunately, this is not the only area we have messed up because we do not take into consideration the family tree of which we are now a part, the tree whose customs and backgrounds we should familiarize ourselves better.